opengeometry/NOTES/android/README.md

   - website --- [scrcpy.org](scrcpy.org)
   - repository --- [https://github.com/Genymobile/scrcpy/ ](https://github.com/Genymobile/scrcpy/)

-You can run ADB over USB or WiFi.
-WiFi is preferred, because
+You can run ADB over USB or WiFi, but WiFi is preferred because
   - it frees up USB port for charging,
   - no messy cables, and
-  - you can do debugging from VM.
+  - you can debug from VM.

 ---